safamathl/3D-ResUnet/README.md

 3D data of knee are used with ```255 * 255 * 216``` size and a manually created 3D segmentation label controled by experts.

-> All the used data are available under the _train_ directory.

 Training-data are divided into two sub-directories: